 - Joy’s Kitchen.
 Provides food to anyone who wants it.
 Volunteer work is generally in 3-hour shifts, morning or afternoon, any day or days you choose Monday through Saturday.
 Jobs include driving for pickup at donating locations; sorting and classifying food items; and helping people who come to shop for free food three afternoons a week.
 More information:

 Organizations in Lakewood and Jefferson County

 - CASA of Jefferson and Gilpin County supports volunteers who advocate for abused and neglected children.
 Volunteers, who are assigned a case by the court, are always needed.
 These cases require a lot of effort.
 But there are many other ways to support CASA.
-More information at:
+More information:

 - The Action Center provides a wide range of services to the homeless and others who are struggling.
-More at:
+More information: